ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 regex, potentially undoing bindings created within match objects and invalidating previous state.

+This is where regexes are difficult for someone familiar with a simple regular expression library to understand, and it bears some thought, but one thing that this proposal does to try to limit the impact of that complexity is to hide everything away behind the `grammar` keyword.
+Indeed, though it is a keyword, one could imagine a language implementation even gating access to it behind a library/module inclusion.

 ## Keywords and Whitespace

 Perl 6 is very, very free with introducing keywords.
 It can do this because